jaarmore/holbertonschool-web_front_end/0x00-html_advanced/README.md

 + 36. Add images to your sections (36-index.html)
 + 37. Social icons (index.html)
 + 38. Add a video player in the styleguide (38-styleguide.html)
++ 39. Add an audio player in the styleguide (39-styleguide.html)
 +

 ### AUTHOR